thatcherfreeman/utility-dctls/README.md

 **Normalize RGB Printer Lights**: If checked, ensures that **Printer Red/Green/Blue** are normalized so that these controls don't affect overall brightness much or at all, and exposure is independently controlled by **Printer Global**.

 **Input Mode**: Indicate the metric that you're passing to this DCTL.
+If you pass in Cineon, I'll ignore your selected sample dmin and white balance because you probably had to normalize those out before outputting cineon earlier.

 **Output Mode**: Indicates what metric the DCTL outputs.
 Linear is in terms of Print transmittance.